Ferrari 512: Cars built

-Car 1040, sold to Chris Cord and Steve Earle, was entered in 1971 by Penske at Daytona, Sebring, Le Mans and Watkins Glen, setting the pole positions at the American tracks.
+Car 1040, sold to Chris Cord and Steve Earle, was a 512M that was further improved by Penske and entered with Sunoco sponsorship in 1971 at Daytona, Sebring, Le Mans and Watkins Glen.
+The car, driven mainly by Mark Donohue, was fast on regular circuits, setting the pole positions at the American tracks, while only the three long tail Porsche 917 were faster at Le Mans.
 Number 1048 was sold as a test car to Scuderia Filipinetti and was not raced in 1970.
 Car number 1050 was sold to Corrado Manfredini (but only as chassis plus body); after it was combined with parts of Nos.
 1022 and 1032, it was transformed into a 512 M and campaigned in 1971.

 In total, the factory team used nine cars for international endurance racing.
 The Scuderia Filipinetti (Switzerland, Herbert Müller) and NART raced two cars each. Écurie Francorchamps (Belgian importer of Ferrari), Escuderia Montjuich (Spain), Gelo Racing Team (Germany) and Picchio Rosso raced one car each.
 After the 1022, bought by the last team, was destroyed at the 24 Hours of Daytona, they would use the 1032.

 During the 1970 race season several other Ferraris 512 Ss were destroyed.
 That was the case with the 1012 spyder after its crash at practice for the ADAC 1000km Nürburgring.
 Car number 1026, having been raced as factory car No. 7 by Derek Bell and Ronnie Peterson at the 1970 Le Mans 24 hours, was destroyed at the hands of Derek Bell during the Le Mans film production.
 Chassis number 1032 was subject of controversy in the 1980s, and even Christie's was involved.
 On the reconversion of the 1032 into a 512 M parts were used to rebuild it on the 1050 chassis.